-Please detail plans to build on existing or establish new PPI networks in Ireland that are relevant to your research and how you plan to include PPI in your research going forward.
+In this section, please detail your plans to build on existing or establish new PPI networks in Ireland that are relevant to your research and how you plan to include PPI in your research going forward (300 words max).

-It is strongly recommended that applicants read Appendix 1 'Public and Patient Involvement (PPI) in Research' Guidelines prior to beginning work on this section.
+It is strongly recommended that applicants read Appendix 2 'Public and Patients Involvement (PPI) in Research' Guidelines prior to beginning work on this section.

-Please note: The PPI Review Panel will review this section.
-It should be written in a manner that is accessible to a non-scientific audience.
+Please note the PPI review panel will review this section.
+It should be written in plain English, in a manner that is accessible to a non-scientific audience.